 Syeda Sabil Arshad is a Registered Early Childhood Educator Program Facilitator at the EarlyON Shelldale Centre and is a member of the Muslim Society of Guelph.
 She has extensive experience in working with children and families from diverse cultures.
 Sabil has her Bachelors of Commerce and speaks 3 languages.
 She is an active community volunteer and lives in Guelph.

-Glenna Banda is currently the Secretary-Treasurer of the Family & Children’s Services Board of Directors.
-She has been the Executive Director of the Children’s Foundation of Guelph and Wellington since 2010.
-She previously worked as a project manager in the field of Geographic Information Systems but has found her true passion in the not-for-profit sector.
+Glenna Banda is currently the Chair of the Family & Children’s Services Board of Directors.
+She is currently the Executive Director of AgScape, and was previously the Executive Director of the Children’s Foundation of Guelph and Wellington for 9 years.
 She is the Co-Founder of Ontario’s longest running weekend adventure race fundraiser, the Southern Ontario Amazing Race.
 When not at work or volunteering, Glenna can be found enjoying one of her favourite spots, downtown Guelph, or exploring the great outdoors.